spencertipping/ni/dev/commit-design.md

    loading.
 4. They can be serialized, which is a big can of worms.

+**Revision:** (4) is impossible.
+Commits cannot be individually serialized because object identity is contextual.
+We can journal modifications to Perl state, but that journal inherits the context that generated our serialization.
+Commits are not independent objects.

 ### Reckless promises like serializing commits
 (4) is a big deal because commit serialization isn't easy: how do we serialize functions with closure state or something?
 If one commit refers to data